 - Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
 Line two baking trays with baking or parchment paper.

 - In a large mixing bowl, add cold butter and sugar.
-Beat with an electric mixer until combined.
+Beat with an electric mixer until combined and creamy.
 Add egg.
 Beat again until combined – but try not to over mix.